eclipse/paho.mqtt.rust/README.md

     $ cargo build --no-default-features --features "bundled"

+Enable the `--vendored-ssl` feature to build the crate with a compiled and statically linked copy of OpenSSL.
+The `--vendored-ssl` feature also enables the `bundled` and `ssl` features, so either of these command will work:

+    $ cargo build --features "vendored-ssl"
+    $ cargo build --no-default-features --features "vendored-ssl"

-#### Linking to an exteral Paho C library
+#### Linking to an external Paho C library

 The crate can generate bindings to a copy of the Paho C library in a different location in the local file system, and link to that library.

     $ cargo build --no-default-features --features "build_bindgen,ssl"

-The "ssl" feature can be omitted if it is not desired.
+The `ssl` feature can be omitted if it is not desired.

 The location of the C library is specified through an environment variable:

     PAHO_MQTT_C_DIR= ...path to install directory...

 It's assumed that the headers are in an _include/_ directory below the one specified, and the library is in _lib/_ under it.
 This would be the case with a normal install.

 Alternately, this can be expressed with individual environment variables for each of the header and library directories: